What future for orchids?

 A catering service will be available for lunch within the Paris Event Center area and a gala dinner will be held on Saturday evening.
 Lunches and dinners are not included in the registration fees.

-New trends in orchid cultivation
+Master Class New trends in orchid cultivation

-This meeting will provide modern practice in orchid growing for both professionals and hobbyists.
+This Master Class will provide modern practice in orchid growing for both professionals and hobbyists.
 English and French languages will be accepted.
 Slides are recommended to be composed mostly in English when the talk is to be given in French or in French when the talk is to be given in English.

 The scientific meeting will include both oral communications and poster presentations.
 English is the single official language of the meeting.
 It is organized into four provisional sessions covering a wide range of topics :